DevExpress/devextreme-documentation/concepts/05 UI Components/Scheduler/020 Data Binding/25 Custom Sources.md

 #include common-code-customsource-rawmode-pagingdisabled

 In the latter case, use the **CustomStore**'s **load** function to send data processing settings to the server.
 These settings are passed as a parameter to the **load** function.
-In case of the **Scheduler**, the only relevant setting is [filter](/api-reference/30%20Data%20Layer/CustomStore/LoadOptions/filter.md '/Documentation/ApiReference/Data_Layer/CustomStore/LoadOptions/#filter').
-It is passed when the **Scheduler**'s [remoteFiltering](/api-reference/10%20UI%20Widgets/dxScheduler/1%20Configuration/remoteFiltering.md '/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#remoteFiltering') property is set to **true**.
+In case of the Scheduler, the only relevant setting is [filter](/api-reference/30%20Data%20Layer/CustomStore/LoadOptions/filter.md '/Documentation/ApiReference/Data_Layer/CustomStore/LoadOptions/#filter').
+It is passed when the Scheduler's [remoteFiltering](/api-reference/10%20UI%20Widgets/dxScheduler/1%20Configuration/remoteFiltering.md '/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#remoteFiltering') property is set to **true**.

 After receiving this setting, the server should apply it to data and send back an object with the following structure: